javiersorucol/KGQA-with-TAPAS/README.md

 - Main Service

 ## Instalation
-To install this project the required libraries are specicified in the requirements.txt file:
+We work with python 3.9, to install this project the required libraries are specicified in the requirements.txt file:
 ```
 $ pip install -r requirements.txt
 ```